-We are continuing to monitor the global outbreak and spread of COVID-19, including evolving COVID-19 viral strains, and have taken steps to identify and mitigate the adverse impacts on, and risks to, our business posed by its spread and actions taken by governmental and health authorities to address the COVID-19 pandemic.
-For example, we have implemented a global work from home policy for certain employees who are able to perform their duties remotely.
-For those employees working from our facilities, including certain essential employees in our laboratory and who perform manufacturing functions, and certain other employees we deem essential from time to time, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
-The COVID-19 pandemic is affecting the United States and global economies and has affected and may continue to affect our operations and those of third parties on which we rely, including by causing disruptions in our raw material and anti-PD-1 supply, the manufacturing of our product candidates and our commercialization processes.
-In addition, timing of patient enrollment and treatment in certain of our ongoing clinical studies has been impacted by the pandemic.
-For example, the enrollment of our clinical trial of RP1 in liver and kidney transplant patients with CSCC, representing highly immunocompromised patient populations, has been slower than expected for reasons we attribute to the COVID-19 pandemic.
-However, the extent of these delays is currently unknown and has and will likely continue to vary by clinical study.
+We are continuing to monitor the global outbreak and spread of COVID-19, including evolving COVID-19 variants, most notably to date being the Delta variant and the Omicron variant, and have taken steps to identify and mitigate the adverse impacts on, and risks to, our business posed by its spread and actions taken by governmental and health authorities to address the COVID-19 pandemic.
+For example, we have implemented a global work-from-home policy for certain employees who are able to perform their duties remotely.
+For those employees working from our facilities, including certain essential employees in our laboratory and who perform manufacturing functions, and certain other employees who we may deem essential from time to time, we have implemented stringent safety measures designed to comply with applicable federal, state and local guidelines instituted in response to the COVID-19 pandemic.
+We continue to evolve our work-from-home policies toward return-to-office policies, as applicable under the circumstances while following local, state and federal guidelines and safety practices.
+The

+COVID-19 pandemic is affecting the United States and global economies and has affected and may continue to affect our operations and those of third parties on which we rely, including by causing disruptions in our raw material and anti-PD-1 supply, the manufacturing of our product candidates and our commercialization processes.
+In addition, timing of patient enrollment and treatment in certain of our ongoing clinical studies has been, and may continue to be, impacted by the pandemic, which in turn has caused a delay to our development times for certain of our clinical trials.
+For example, the enrollment of our clinical trial of RP1 in liver and kidney transplant patients with CSCC, representing highly immunocompromised patient populations, has been slower than expected difficulties, and reduced access to equipment and supplies, which has impacted and may continue to impact the timely execution of their clinical studies being conducted at these sites.
+We continue to evolve our business to be reactive and supportive to our clinical study.
 In addition, we may incur unforeseen costs as a result of disruptions in clinical supply or preclinical study or clinical trial delays.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, including new viral strains of COVID-19, the actions taken in an effort to contain it or to potentially treat or continue to vaccinate against COVID-19 and the economic impact on local, regional, national and international markets.
-We continue to actively monitor this situation and the possible effects on our financial condition, liquidity, operations, suppliers, industry and workforce.
-For additional information, see "Risk Factors-Our financial condition and results of operations could be adversely affected by the coronavirus disease-2019, or COVID-19, outbreak." in Part II, Item 1A of this Quarterly Report.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, including and international markets.
+We continue to ortional it or to potentially treat or continue to advance and cannot be accurately predicted, including new information that may emerge concerning COVID-19, including new wiral strains of COVID-19, the actions taken in an effort to contain it or to potentially treat or continue to advancial condition, liquidity, operations, suppliers, industry and workforce.
+For additional information, see "Risk Factors-Our financial condition and results of operations could be adversely affected by the coronaviru